 Well, Coffee Review certainly does.
 Given that you’re reading this post, you probably care.
-More than a million people who visit CoffeeReview.com each year care, at least enough to visit.
+The roughly one million people who visit CoffeeReview.com each year care, at least enough to visit.
 But what we’re really trying to get at is which cities are most interested in coffee… most passionate about coffee, if you will?

 To answer that question, we looked at Coffee Review visitors by city (using Google Analytics; data for year-to-date 2013).
 Not surprisingly, the top cities in the U.S. were New York City, Los Angeles, Chicago, San Francisco, and Seattle.
 Internationally, the top cities were London, Hong Kong, Toronto, Bangkok, and Sydney.